-Below is a brief oversight of the basics that you’ll need to deal with vermin and pests in your home.
+Below is a brief oversight of the basics you’ll need to deal with vermin and pests in your home.

 Mice and rats

 Mice and rats spread disease through their urine and droppings.
-They can also cause damage to your home and furnishings and can chew through electrical wires, increasing the risk of fire and electrocution.
+They can also cause damage to your home and furnishings and chew through electrical wires, increasing the risk of fire and electrocution.

 They are most active between dusk and dawn.
 It is often easier to spot signs of a problem rather than an actual mouse or rat.